-Psych/Mental Health Child - Entry Level Masters Curriculum Plan - 91 credits
+Psych/Mental Health Child - Direct-Entry Master's Curriculum Plan - 91 credits

-The first three semesters of courses for entry-level students are the generalist level, and are taken by all students to meet eligibility for the MCLEX-RN examination and licensure (course sequencing is subject to change).
+The first three semesters of courses for entry-level students are the generalist level, and are taken by all students to meet eligibility for the NCLEX-RN examination and licensure (course sequencing is subject to change).
 Students sit for the RN licensure exam at the completion of the third semester.